dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-A formal parameter of a primary constructor which does not have the
+A formal parameter of a declaring constructor which does not have the
 modifier `var` or `final` does not implicitly induce an instance
 variable.
-This makes it possible to use a primary constructor (thus
+This makes it possible to use a declaring constructor (thus
 avoiding the duplication of instance variable names and types) even in the
 case where some parameters should not introduce any instance variables (so
 they are just "normal" parameters).

-With a primary header constructor, the formal parameters in the header are
+With a declaring header constructor, the formal parameters in the header are
 introduced into a new scope.
-This means that the parameters whose name is
+This means that each parameter whose name is
 not introduced by any nested scope (e.g., the class body scope) is in scope
 in the class body.
 It is a compile-time error to refer to such a parameter
 anywhere except in an initializing expression of a non-late instance